 Photography is about expressing yourself in an artistic medium.
 Applying that to shadows could mean hunting down interesting shadows that already exist, or it could simply involve creating shadows that were not there before.
 You could even try manipulating existing shadows to satisfy your creative vision!

-Abstract shadows can be used to add another dimension to your images, making them more dynamic.
+Abstract shadow photography can be used to add another dimension to your images, making them more dynamic.
 This is great because the viewer is drawn into the scene and spends more time observing the elements within the shot.

-Take this image for example.
-Without the shadow the image would just be a bog standard photograph of a boring old fork, but partnered with its shadow adds an extra dimension (think of it as another layer) to the image, which adds far more interest.
+Take the image below for example.
+Without the shadow the image would just be a bog standard photograph of a boring old fork but partnered with its shadow adds an extra dimension (think of it as another layer) to the image, which adds far more interest.

 Think back to your early childhood days.
 Did you ever spend time creating shadow figures, shapes and animals using your hands?
-Well, the same applies with photography.
-Create shapes with your shadow and then capturing them through the lens.
-Not only is it great fun, it also adds depth to your photographs.
+Well, the same applies to shadow photography.
+Aim to create shapes with your shadow and then capture them through the lens.
+Not only is it great fun, but it also adds depth to your photographs.

-if you put your camera on an automatic mode (or even aperture or shutter priority mode) and try to photograph a shadow, chances are it’ll probably come out overexposed and too light.
+If you put your camera in auto mode and try to photograph a shadow, chances are it’ll probably come out overexposed and too light.